-8.9 Special accommodation for disability, pregnancy, religious, and other reasons a.
-Students registered with Access and Equity Services may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) as per the Academic Accommodation and Access for Students with b.
-Students may also request special accommodation about attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) for reasons related to pregnancy.
+8.9 Accommodation for disability, pregnancy, religious, and other prohibited grounds of discrimination a.
+Students registered with Access and Equity Services may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) as per the Duty to Accomodate Policy.